 A Site Manager has one of the most important positions on any construction project: overseeing and supervising the construction site.
 They take on a wide range of responsibilities to ensure the project’s demands are met on-schedule and within budget, and an effective Site Manager can be the difference between an exemplary or mediocre project.

 Strong leadership skills and a knack for team management are essential to the role.
 While contractors excavate material, plaster and fasten joinery, the Site Manager ‘plays the orchestra’ in a leadership role, ensuring that the contractors’ work is thorough and on-time.
-Site Managers must be able to give clear orders, relay complex technical information and maintain good working relationships with contractors, architects and engineers.
+They must also be able to give clear orders, relay complex technical information and maintain good working relationships with contractors, architects and engineers.
 A large construction project has a multitude of moving parts which the Site Manager must harmonise into a final product the client is happy with, so investing in long-term relationships is key to keeping things running smoothly.

 A focus on the client’s needs